 Assisted conception research has shown that acupuncture can increase the chances of IVF success by almost 50%.
 Acupuncture has been shown to reduce stress and increase blood flow to the reproductive organs.
 It is recommended to start treatments in advance of starting assisted conception, ideally a few months before, to prepare yourself mentally, emotionally and physically.

-If you would like more advice about acupuncture for infertility or to book a consultation, please contact Maria via the Inquiry Form.
+If you would like more advice about acupuncture for infertility or to book a consultation, please contact Maria via the Contact Form.